Canop/resc/README.md

 ### Logging

-You don't usually want a lot of log, but during the setup of your system you might want to see what events comes in your queues and what tasks are generated.
+You don't usually want a lot of log, that's why the default log includes only warnings, but during the setup of your system you might want to see what events comes in your queues and what tasks are generated.

 You can see more by setting the log level to `INFO`: